kekse1/noto-emoji-animation/README.md

 [Google: The hub for everything animated emoji!](https://googlefonts.github.io/noto-emoji-animation/)

-This was a requested feature: as Google wasn't willing to 'allow' to download all the animated emojis all in one packet, so one would need to scroll/traverse through the whole ist, to manually download each one (and each got three file types/formats atm).
+This was a requested feature: as Google wasn't willing to 'allow' to download all the animated emojis all in one packet, so one would need to scroll/traverse through the whole list, to manually download each one (and each one got three file types/formats atm.).

 I just hacked a bit into the `view-source:` and found everything necessary..